 Why Study Economics?

 Quite simply, economics teaches you how to think.
 While studying economics you will develop the analytical and critical thinking skills that are necessary for any career path you choose.
 You will be able to think clearly about complex issues and to communicate your ideas effectively to both technical and non-technical audiences.
-Furthermore, the quantitative skills learned while pursuing an economics degree are highly sought-after by employers in business and government, and important for effective decision making.
+Furthermore, the quantitative skills learned while pursuing an economics degree are highly sought-after by employers in business and government, and are important for effective decision making.

 Specifically, when you graduate with an economics degree you will be able to:

 - Think critically about important business and economic decisions.